 “Pay attention to ergonomics” is number four on our list of top seven workplace safety tips and one of our top 10 2018 blog posts for a reason.
 Maintaining neutral posture can go a long way in preventing injuries before they happen at work.

 Proper workplace ergonomics and maintaining good desk posture isn’t only for office workers.
 Workers in every industry may be at risk for musculoskeletal disorders, which can be the result of cumulative stress due to sustained movements or body positions.

-In a recent Rand Corporation survey, a majority of respondents reported physically strenuous working conditions:
+In a Rand Corporation survey, a majority of respondents reported physically strenuous working conditions:

 - 60 percent engaged in one or more of the following activities: moving heavy loads or people at least 25 percent of the time, maintaining tiring or painful positions at least 25 percent of the time or standing almost all or all of the time